saezlab/kinact/README.md

 A0JLT2_S226  −0.080786   1.069710   0.519780   0.520883  −0.296040
 ```

-Prior-knowledge information about kinase-substrate interactions can be loaded from the `pypath` package (see also the [documentation](http://omnipathdb.org/)).
+Prior-knowledge information about kinase-substrate interactions can be loaded with the `pypath` package (see also the [documentation](http://omnipathdb.org/) or the [github repository](https://github.com/saezlab/pypath)).
 ```python
 adjacency_matrix = kinact.get_kinase_targets(sources=['all'])
 ```